francescomaiomascio/francescomaiomascio/README.md

 ## Documentation and research notes

-- ICE architecture notes, experiments, and design documents
+- ICE architecture notes, specifications, and research documents
   https://francescomaiomascio.github.io/ice-docs/

 These documents are not tutorials.
-They are working notes from an evolving system.
+They are working specifications and design notes from an evolving system.

 ---

 ## Support and sustainability

-If you believe in **architecture-first**, long-term AI systems and want to support independent research and development:
+If you believe in **architecture-first**, long-term AI systems and want to support independent research and engineering:

 - GitHub Sponsors
   https://github.com/sponsors/francescomaiomascio